Kadam-Kshitij/LearnCpp/IPC.md

     // Child process starts executing from here.
     // fpid is zero for child process,
-    // and for parent process it is equal to child process pid if( 0 == fpid )
+    // and for parent process it is equal to child process pid
+    // and less than zero if fork fails if( 0 == fpid )
     {
         pid_t pid = getpid();